 Reporting stolen vehicles

-Every day many vehicles are stolen from their owners.
-Sometimes a vehicle may be stolen as a result of carelessness on the part of the owner.
-For example, by leaving your vehicle unlocked or unattended in public places, etc.
+Every day a number of vehicles are stolen from their owners.
+A vehicle can sometimes be stolen as a result of carelessness on the part of the owner.
+For example, by leaving your vehicle unlocked or unattended in public places.

-It's very important to be aware of the potential risks when you leave your vehicle unattended (for even a few moments) in a public place.
+It's important to be aware of the potential risks when you leave your vehicle unattended (for even a few moments) in a public place.
 It's also important to be aware about parking, particularly when you park in daylight but return much later in darkness.
-If your vehicle has an alarm, you should ensure that it is functioning properly and switched on when you leave your vehicle.
-You might also consider using a safety chain or other visible deterrant around the steering wheel to put off potential thieves.

 - Park in a well-lit area if possible